-Frank Shu is a senior legal consultant in White & Case's Asia Banking and Restructuring practice group, based in Shanghai.
+Frank Shu is a senior legal consultant in White & Case's Asia Debt Finance and Restructuring practice group, based in Shanghai.
 His main areas of practice include acquisition finance, structured finance, real estate acquisition and finance, and financial institutions restructuring.

 Frank has substantial experience advising on the financing of privatizations of Chinese companies, large-scale cross-border real property acquisition and financing transactions as well as Sino-foreign joint development transactions in China.
 He also has experience in Chinese banking regulatory advice, mergers and acquisitions and project finance transactions.